Hello Citizens of the Internet!

 Dear Friends in my major I don’t really know that well: Hi everyone.
 I know I haven’t been socialising much, and I never really remember your names that well, especially you Kate and Kathy and Cate and Kat.
 But thanks for saying hi to me at Commencement, and telling me a little about your lives.
 That was sweet.
 Also, I’m really surprised and happy two of you are going to Med school, that’s so cool.

 Dear Plastic Surgery Girl from Eng Lit: I’m really sorry, but your blatant plastic surgery plus layers of make-up is like a magnet.
 I couldn’t help but stare all term, and I sincerely apologise.
-I know it’s wrong to stare at people, but when you were standing with your boyfriend in the corridors and he said “My cutie~ how did I ever deserve such a natural beauty~” I threw up a little in my mouth.
+I know it’s wrong to stare at people.
+I know it’s misogynic as hell.
+But I was uneducated as fuck back then and I used to think nothing of judging women by their looks.

 Dear Welsh Friend Who Taught Me How To Speak With A Scottish Accent: Long live Liz Lochhead, and the many accents of the UK!
 Also, I think you bought me more cups of tea than I ever bought you.
 I still don’t quite know if it’s because you think my accent is genuinely interesting and worth studying, or because you’re such a British gentleman (or maybe you’re really rich, like Eton rich).

-Dear British Exchange Student Who Crashed My House Party: Girl, you’re cool and all.
+Dear British Exchange Student Who Crashed My House Party By Bringing Five More People to a 6-Person Party At a 13m2 Flat: Girl, you’re cool and all.
 But my apartment is tiny.
 And I don’t know you that well.
 I also only invite people I know and like.
 With the six of us it was already pretty jammed.
 And them you went and brought five more people, whom I didn’t even know, to my doorstep.
 I can’t say “no” to people who are on my doorstep!
-Anyway, you crashed the good conversation we were having, because with 11 people in my flat it was impossible to hear anyone.
+Anyway, you crashed the good conversation we were having, because with 11 people in my flat it was impossible to hear anyone anymore.

 Dear Scottish Exchange Student Who Has An Issue With Women: Um, if a girl asks you out and you don’t like her, it’s not the end of the world.
 You don’t have to block me on Facebook and LinkedIn and run out of the lecture room every time class is over.
 I’m not going to pin you to the wall and rape you.
-Wait, maybe you’re gay and I helped you discover the little Queen inside of you.
+Wait, maybe you’re gay and I intimidated you.
 Hey, that’s a good way to look at things.
 Anyway, you said “Hey, let’s travel in Scotland by car together”, so I asked you out on a date just to see if that was going anywhere.
 Relax, man.
 Hope you handle things better now.
-And if you’re out of the closet now, God You Need(ed) A Haircut and Proper Jeans.
+And if you’re out of the closet now, Thank God. (insert rainbow emoticons)

 Dear Austrian Banking Student Who Helped Me At Work: Hey, thanks do much for the headhunting lesson you gave me when I was in charge of hunting executives at my internship.
 Hope your work is still awesome.

-Dear British Girl and My Roommate for One Month Who Is Also the Biggest Slut Ever: You were looking for a roommate, so I let you live with me.
+Dear British Girl and My Roommate for One Month Who Is Also the Biggest Buttwipe Ever: You were looking for a roommate, so I let you live with me.
 And then you went to some camp and had sex with a guy in a BATHROOM.
-And the next day you said “Hey, here’s my boyfriend. we’re moving in!
+Apparently that was a great experience for you and you’re two consenting adults, so I’m happy for ya.
+But the next day you said “Hey, here’s my boyfriend. we’re moving in!
 Fuck your financial planning!”.
 And then you broke up and went back to London and started pretending you were here taking ‘photographs of the Beautiful Seoul’ for a semester.
 Yeah right, before that, you had a three-way at some other camp.
 Also in the bathroom.
-You disgrace our public loos, lady.
+I hope you didn’t ditch your following roommates the same way, cause that ain’t cool.

 To All the Lonely People Who Like to Rant and Obsess, Even If It’s Clear I’m Not Interested: You people need to start a blog.
 So people don’t start secretly wishing you catch an illness that will temporarily (or even permanently) damage your throat.